-- 4.24 In comparison to the previous submission, the revised details will result in a reduced impact on existing footpath network by retaining existing levels and therefore decrease requirements for footpath closures and clarification of active travel routes. - 4.25 The site has a strong existing network of public rights of way, which permit a right of way for walkers.
-The revised approach to the development, particularly in respect of the levels strategy and phasing mean that the extent of temporary and permanent closure or diversion of the footpath network has been significantly reduced. - 4.26 A detailed footpath strategy is proposed to ensure the majority of paths can be retained within the site, albeit some on a diverted route.
-It is proposed that all diverted public rights of ways will be upgraded, enhanced, and reinforced with a diverse network of adjoining safe routes for both pedestrians and cyclists to strengthen connectivity and improve health and well-being. - 4.27 Paths will be routed through the strategic landscaped areas with a combination of multi-user shared routes for pedestrians and cyclists, with access provided into the development parcels.
-The footpath strategy creates strong permeability through the site, with connections to the existing residential / neighbouring areas and beyond, opening up large areas of interactive greenspace for both existing and new members of the community.
-The footpath and cycleway network through the site has been designed to promote active travel by sustainable modes.
+4.24 The site has a strong existing network of public rights of way, which permit a right of way for walkers.
+Whilst the current alignment of the public rights of way will be affected by the proposed earthworks, a footpath strategy is proposed to ensure all paths can be retained within the site, albeit some on a diverted route.
+It is proposed that all diverted public rights of ways will be upgraded, enhanced, and reinforced with a diverse network of adjoining safe routes for both pedestrians and cyclists to strengthen connectivity and improve health and well-being.

-- 4.28 There are no proposals to alter the existing public right of way points of entry into the application site. - 4.29 Further detail regarding the likely phased delivery of diverted routes is provided in the submitted Landscape Design Statement. - 4.30 A number of the existing Public Right of Way (PRoW) routes with the site will be impacted by the masterplan development, however these routes will be incorporated into the layout and enhanced through the delivery of the landscape proposals as shown on the existing PRoW masterplan on the following page.
+- 4.25 The paths will be routed through the strategic landscaped areas with a combination of multi-user shared routes for pedestrians and cyclists, with access provided into the development parcels.
+The footpath strategy creates strong permeability through the site, with connections to the existing residential / neighbouring areas and beyond, opening up large areas of interactive greenspace for both existing and new members of the community. - 4.26 There are no proposals to alter the existing public right of way points of entry into the application site. - 4.27 Further detail regarding the likely phased delivery of diverted routes is provided in the submitted Landscape Design Statement.

-Figure 4 - Existing public rights of way

-4.31 The plan on the next page shows the proposed PROW routes within the application site.
-It forms part of the Landscape Strategy Plan and a key is available there.
-The masterplan has been developed to ensure PRoW access and connectivity are enhanced across the site.
-A number of the existing PRoW routes remain untouched within the masterplan proposal such as routes 12 and 254.
-While in some instances sections of routes 11,40, 13, 248, 249, 250 and 252 will require diversions to tie into the wider landscape proposals.
-Majority of Hermit lane will be retained and improved as a traffic-free bridleway, with some diversion where it meets the new link road.

-Figure 5 - Proposed Public Rights of Way